wh-alice/mig_visualstudio/vs/misc/the-remote-server-machine-does-not-exist-or-is-unavailable--visual-basic-.md

 ---
-title: "The remote server machine does not exist or is unavailable (Visual Basic) | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "The remote server machine does not exist or is unavailable (Visual Basic)" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"